Regularization for Long Named Entity Recognition: Experiments

 \subsection{Qualitative Analysis}

-In this section, we give two intuitive examples to better understand our approach.
-In Table~\ref{tab:qualitative example}, we show two examples of dealing with \textit{Out-Of-Vocabulary} issue and predicting long-named entity.
+In this section, we present two intuitive examples to better understand our approach.
+In Table~\ref{tab:qualitative example}, we demonstrate two examples of dealing with the OOV issue and predicting a long-named entity.
 For example, the word \textit{'Latent'} does not appear in the training dataset but occurs in the evaluation dataset.
-We thus cannot apply the class distribution of word frequency based on the word unit.
+Thus, we cannot apply the class distribution of the word frequency based on the word unit.
 However, \textit{'Latent'} can be split into \textit{'Late'} and \textit{'\#\#nt'} using a subword tokenizer.
-Considering the word \textit{'Late'} highly co-occurs with 'O' label, the bias-only model force the target model to predict without 'O' label.
-It enables to capture the entity of \textit{'Latent BHRF1 transcripts'}.
-By adopting bias-weighted scaling, our approach can capture long and complex structure entities.
-It enables to predict \textit{foot - and - mouth - disease virus L protease} which includes conjunction (i.e., and) and special symbol (i.e., -).
-In BioNER tasks, there are especially much more long entities exist but we only show a simpler case to give an intuition.
+Considering the word \textit{'Late'} highly co-occurs with the 'O' label, the bias-only model forces the target model to predict without taking the 'O' label into account.
+This enables recognition of the entity \textit{'Latent BHRF1 transcripts'}.
+By adopting bias-weighted scaling, our RegLER approach can capture entities that are long or exhibit complex structure.
+This also allows for the prediction of \textit{foot - and - mouth - disease virus L protease} which includes conjunction (such as "and") and special symbol (such as "-").
+In BioNER tasks, there are many more long entities, but we only show a relatively simple case to provide an intuition.